 Q1.
-What were the major growth drivers for the Company's relatively rapid growth in the
+What was the major reason for the negative growth in net profit in 2013?
+What measures

-Q2.
-What was the major reason for the decline in the Company's revenue from overseas
+Q4.
+What was the reason for the negative free cash flow in 2013?
+Why did the account

 The Group will, on the one hand, strengthen cash flow management, which includes enhancing analysis on ageing and customer mix of account receivables, increasing frequency of assessment on account receivables, pushing on more stringent collection on account receivables and leveraging financial instrument proactively by adopting account receivable financing for certain overseas projects.
 On the other hand, the Group will continue to enhance the operation of funding pool, and increase funding utilization efficiency by the two tier funding pool in head quarter and provincial subsidiaries.

-Q6.
-What is the dividend policy of China Comservice?
+Q5.
+What is the dividend of China Comservice for 2013?

-We have high regards to the views and wishes of investors and always make great efforts in enhancing our shareholders' return steadily.
-Since the Company's listing, it has been increasing its dividend and sustained its dividend payout ratio of 40%.
-In future, we will determine our dividend policy by taking into consideration of the factors such as business development needs, CAPEX requirement, cash flow status and M&A opportunities.
+We have high regards to the views and wishes of investors and always make great efforts in enhancing shareholders' return.
+Having considered the interests of and returns to our shareholders, the Board proposed to maintain a 40% payout ratio and pay a final dividend of RMB0.1293 per share for the financial year ended 31 December 2013.
+In future, we will determine our dividend policy by taking into consideration of the factors such as business development needs, cash flow status, CAPEX requirement, and M&A opportunities.
 The Company will continue to make decisions that benefit the overall development of the Company and are aimed to maximize the shareholders' return.
 (Please refer to "Dividend History" for more details)

 China Comservice (China Communications Services Corporation Limited) is a leading service provider in the PRC that provides integrated support services in the informatization sector including telecommunications, media and technology.
 It is also the largest telecommunications infrastructure service provider in the PRC.
-Our services include telecommunications infrastructure services (TIS) covering design, construction and project supervision; business outsourcing services (BPO) covering maintenance, distribution of telecommunications services and products, and facilities management; applications, content and other services (ACO) covering IT applications, Internet services, voice VAS and other services.
+Our services include telecommunications infrastructure services (TIS) covering design, construction and project supervision and management; business outsourcing services (BPO) covering network maintenance, distribution of telecommunications services and products, and facilities management; applications, content and other services (ACO) covering system integration, software development and system support, value-added services and other services.
 (Please refer to "Corporate Profile" and "History" for more details)

 Q2.
 When was China Comservice listed?